polygonledger/node/README.md

 Polygon is a new blockchain.
 It is written in golang and uses a novel networking stack built from two primitives: channels and extensible data notation.
 On this lower layer an economic system is built - the proof-of-asset algorithm.
 The lower layer is created such that in principle any sensible economic incentive and consensus algorithm can be plugged in and more generically a distributed system can be built.
 Polygon allows for arbitrary message encoding and signing, using new primitives for communication between nodes.
 This makes it more general as a transaction and communcation platform.
-See [docs/wp.md](whitepaper for details)
+See [whitepaper for details](docs/whitepaper.md)

 ## runing a node